ADA-GWU/guidedresearchproject-tmehtiyev2019/app/order_management_microservice/README.md

 `Shopping Cart Service` : This service is used to retrieve the customer's shopping cart when placing an order.
 The order management service makes GET and PUT requests to this service.

+## Database Connection
+This service uses PostgreSQL as its database.
+It connects to the PostgreSQL instance using the psycopg2 library.
+The database connection parameters are specified within the application code, including the database name, user, password, host, and port.

+### Database Tables
+There are two tables created within this service:

+#### orders: This table keeps track of all customer orders.
+It has three fields:

+`id` : A unique identifier for the order.
+`customer_id`: The identifier for the customer who placed the order.
+`status`: The status of the order (e.g., 'Ordered').

+#### order_items: This table stores details of all items in each order.
+It has four fields:

+`id`: A unique identifier for the order item.
+`product_id`: The identifier for the product ordered.
+`quantity`: The number of units of the product ordered.
+`order_id`: The identifier of the order in which the item was ordered.
+This is a foreign key referencing the id field in the orders table.

 ## Access the microservice at
 https://order_management-1-w1405204.deta.app/